 Keep track of your balance and spending through internet banking

 You may be able to get protection on the money in your account from the Financial Services Compensation scheme (FSCS).
 You can check if your charity is eligible for this protection on the FSCS website.

-Some charities bank accounts come with a monthly charge of around £5, but others come without a fee if you have a high enough balance in the account.
+Some charity bank accounts come with a monthly charge of around £5, but with others there’s no fee as long as you have a high enough balance.

-If your charity holds a large amount of cash and you want to earn interest, check you will earn more than the monthly fees.
-If not, a free current account that pays no interest could save you money.
+If your charity holds a large amount of cash and you want to earn interest, check if the account you’re considering pays more in interest than you’ll pay in monthly fees.
+If it doesn’t, a free current account that pays no interest could save you money.

 You may be able to get a better interest rate from a separate charity savings account.

-You could deposit money the charity will keep hold of long term in a savings account and use a current account for incoming and outgoing transactions.
+You could deposit money the charity plans to keep for a long period in a savings account and use a current account for everyday incoming and outgoing transactions.

 Charities do not have to pay tax on most of their income.
 When they do pay tax, it is at a lower rate than individuals or businesses.